 To extend or effect the automatic stay requires notices to your creditors and a court hearing scheduled within 30 days of the filing date, where you would have to convince the judge that the new filing is in good faith and not abusive.
 Your motion would have to be given to all creditors whose actions you want stayed and provide a reason why your present filing is not in bad faith.

-If you have secured property and are filing Chapter 7, then one of the required documents that you will be required to file is the Statement of Intention for secured debts with the court and you will need to send a copy to each of your secured creditors.
-You must do this at least within 30 days of the bankruptcy filing date.
+If you have secured property and are filing Chapter 7, then you must file the Statement of Intention for Secured Debts with the court and send a copy to each of your secured creditors, at least within 30 days of the bankruptcy filing date.
+This form provides 3 choices regarding the secured property, which you will indicate on the form.

 If you fail to file your Statement of Intention on time, then you will lose the automatic stay with regard to all of your secured property, although the automatic stay will still be in effect against unsecured creditors.